wilsonrljr/sysidentpy/docs/book/2-NARMAX-Model-Representation.md

 )
 ```

-In the example above, we define the linear polynomial basis function by importing the Polynomial basis and setting the degree equal to 1 (this ensure that we do not have a nonlinear combination of the regressors).
+In the example above, we define the linear polynomial basis function by importing the Polynomial basis and setting the degree equal to 1 (this ensures that we do not have a nonlinear combination of the regressors).
 Don't worry about the `FROLS` and `LeastSquares` yet.
 We'll talk about them in chapters 3 and 4, respectively.

 For Figure 4, we conducted 10 separate simulations to analyse the effects of different noise process generation on the ARMAX system's behavior.
 Each simulation uses a unique sample of noise to observe how variations in this random component influence the overall system output.
 To illustrate this, we highlight one specific simulation while the others are displayed with less emphasis.